replit-discord/all-seeing-bot/README.md

 #### Repl.it Page:

-Feel free to report bugs here, but I am more likely to respond here: https://repl.it/talk/share/AllSeeingBot/17964
+Feel free to report bugs here, but I am more likely to respond at: https://repl.it/talk/share/AllSeeingBot/17964

 #### Invite Link: